pschaus/book_lepl1402/source/part6.rst

 4. A new stream containing ``2``, ``3``, ``4``, ``5``, and ``6`` is returned.

 However, this is wrong!
 The code above does not print anything.
-Indeed, as written above, **streams are lazy**.
+Indeed, as :ref:`written above <stream_miles>`, **streams are lazy**.
 The operations are only executed if the result is needed, for example as in:

 .. code-block:: java

    Stream<Integer> s1 = Stream.of(1, 2, 3, 4, 5);
    Stream<Integer> s2 = s1.map(i -> { System.out.println(i); return i + 1; });
    Object[] a = s2.toArray();  // <- here, all the elements of the stream are needed
-   // "a" contains

 This code will actually print all the elements onto the console!
 Now, let us consider the following example: